Skip to main content

 • Can only be given as directed on the label.

 Under NO circumstances will these medications be released to the student to take home.
-A responsible parent/ guardian must pick these up.
+A responsible parent/guardian must pick these up.

 Medicine at School: We encourage you to send your child to school, but not if they are ill.
-Students running a fever, vomiting during the night, having pinkeye, or an eye infection, unexplained rash, etc. should not be sent to school.
+Students running a fever, vomiting during the night, having pink eye, or an eye infection, unexplained rash, etc. should not be sent to school.
 Students are not allowed back in school until they are fever-free for 24 hours without the use of fever reducers.
 District employees will give a student prescription or non-prescription medication if the following guidelines are met:

-• All medications (prescription/non-prescription) must be delivered to school by the parent/guardian accompanied by a completed medication request form.
-Over the counter medications must be given as directed on the label or accompanied by a signed note from the physician.
-The prescription medication must be in the original prescription bottle and properly labeled (including antibiotics, eye/ear drops, etc…).
+• All medications (prescription/non-prescription) must be delivered to school by the parent/guardian accompanied by a completed medication request form and physician authorization form.
+The prescription medication must be in the original prescription bottle and properly labeled (including antibiotics, eye/ear drops, etc.).
 Controlled substances must be delivered and picked up by parent/guardian.
-Examples of controlled substances include: Adderal, Dexedrine, Ritalin, Tylenol w/Codeine, Hydrocodone, etc.
+Examples of controlled substances include Adderall, Dexedrine, Ritalin, Tylenol w/Codeine, Hydrocodone, etc.

 Asthma: A student with asthma who has written authorization from his or her parent and physician or other licensed health care provider may be permitted, at the student’s discretion, to possess and use prescribed asthma medication at school or school-related events.
 The student and parents should see the school nurse or principal if the student has been prescribed asthma medication for use during the school day.
 [For further information, see policies at FFAC.]